changhsinlee/changhsinlee.github.io/_posts/2019-02-05-pyderpuffgirls-ep8.md

 ## Writing Formula

 I can write an Excel formula by setting a cell to the correct formula name and data range.
-For example, to sum up the B column, I can use the `SUM` function in Excel by writing
+For example, to calculate the sum of column B, I can call the `SUM` function in Excel by writing

 ```py
 worksheet['B6'] = '=SUM(B2:B5)'